This section on brain tumours is for teenagers and young adults.

 The information on these drugs is written for people of all ages, not just for young people.
 There are lots of other drugs that are used and your doctor or nurse can tell you more about this.

-You can also call Macmillan's cancer support specialists for more information about chemo drugs.
+You can also call Macmillan's cancer support specialists for more information about chemotherapy drugs.

 Chemotherapy can be given as a single drug or in combination with others.
 They can be given by injection into a vein (intravenously) or as tablets.
-Occasionally chemo is given directly into the spine (intrathecal chemotherapy) or into the brain through a special device (ommaya reservoir).
-There’s more information in Macmillan's section on how chemotherapy is given.
+Occasionally chemotherapy is given directly into the spine (intrathecal chemotherapy) or into the brain through a special device (ommaya reservoir).

 Being more at risk of an infection